cherkavi/cheat-sheet/airflow.md

 # number of tast instances that are running simultaneously per DagRun ( amount of TaskInstances inside one DagRun )
 # scope: DAG.task
 dag_concurrency

+# number of tasks that can be executed in parallel
+# scope: DAG.task.type
+max_active_runs

+# run in parallel
+# scope: DAG.instance
+concurrency
 ```

 ### different configuration of executor